biocatiit/musclex/docs/AppSuite/ProjectionTraces/Projection-Traces--How-to-use.md

 - **Equal Variance (Common Sigma)** — toggle GMM mode for this box (forces all peaks to share one sigma, or restores per-peak sigmas).
 - **Hull Range — Start / End** — change the convex-hull range live (only enabled for Convex-hull boxes).

+### Interactive hull range editing on the graph

+While the Parameter Editor is open, the hull range is drawn as a highlighted band on both projection plots (top and bottom).
+You can adjust it directly with the mouse:

+- **Drag an edge** (left-outer, left-inner, right-inner, or right-outer boundary of the band) to move *only that bound*.
+The opposite side stays put.
+Hover near an edge and the cursor changes to a horizontal resize arrow.
+- **Drag inside the band** (away from any edge) to shift the *whole region together with all the peaks* by the same offset.
+Useful when the diffraction pattern has drifted but the relative spacing of the peaks is unchanged.

+All drag edits update the Parameter Editor's spinboxes (Hull Range Start/End) and peak rows in real time, but — like the rest of the dialog — they remain in preview until you click **Refit & Save**.

 The dialog runs in **preview mode**: edits are reflected on the plot in real time, but they are not committed until you click **Refit & Save**. **Close** discards any unsaved edits (already-saved edits from prior Refit & Save are kept).

 Typical use cases: